-That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.
+Pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.

-Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Surrey Safeguarding Children Board (SSCB) and Surrey County Council (SCC).
+Allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Surrey Safeguarding Children Board (SSCB) and Surrey County Council (SCC).